poems4u/poems4u/content/poems/satan.md

 When, when he snubbed his nose at me <br>
-Oh, how I bristled with delight <br>
+Oh, how I bristled with delight. <br>
 Nothing but evil could he be <br>
-who took such pleasure in my plight <br>
+who took such pleasure in my plight. <br>

 It was already known, the thought <br>
-which bore its way into his mind <br>
+which bore its way into his mind. <br>
 Serreptitious there, demon bought <br>
-solely for pleasure of its kind <br>
+Solely for pleasure of its kind. <br>

 But when the dog steals all the food <br>
-Or when a child, denied, does cry <br>
+Or when a child, denied, does cry, <br>
 'Twas by a Spinozistic mode <br>
 Those barbaric desires fly <br>

-into the poor and ill-restrained <br>
+Into the poor and ill-restrained <br>
-mechanical animal mind <br>
+mechanical animal mind. <br>
 How could impulsed thoughts be detained <br>
 in faculties considered blind? <br>

-With me it's much in the same way <br>
+With me it's much in the same way. <br>
 My simple heart, incapable <br>
-of begrudging malice in day <br>
+Of begrudging malice in day <br>
-in moonlight turns implacable <br>
+In moonlight turns implacable. <br>

-And as such light shines through the grove <br>
+And as such light shines through the grove, <br>
-And the pinewood smells of winter <br>
+And the pinewood smells of winter. <br>
 The trees dropped leaves- It wasn't chose <br>
-more than such frost in December <br>
+more than such frost in December, <br>

 But mine enemy loves his sole free will <br>
 One God amongst all men, henceforth to kill. <br>